jncraton/operating-systems-cpsc4420/last-lecture.md

 Liturgies
 ---------

-- Plan you days and time intentionally
+- Plan your days and time intentionally

 > We are what we repeatedly do; excellence, then, is not an act but a habit.
 >